gdtms247/tdarr_plugins/HD Movies/readme.md

 This library standardizes HD movies for broad playback compatibility while preserving the cinematic experience.

-Unlike the TV libraries, movie optimization prioritizes compatibility and audio preservation over aggressive storage reduction.
+Unlike the TV library, HD Movies are curated upstream through Radarr using Custom Formats and Quality Profiles.
+Tdarr primarily serves as a compatibility and normalization layer rather than aggressively optimizing media.

 ## Processing Flow